-Measurements of hydrodynamic characteristics of a real-scale spray nozzle (SPRACO 1713A) used in many PWRs, have been performed for the first time ever in terms of droplet size and axial velocity distributions.
+Measurements of hydrodynamic characteristics of a real-scale spray nozzle (SPRACO 1713A) used in many PWRs, have been performed for the first time ever in terms of droplet size and axial velocity distributions, have been achieved for the first time ever.
 The detailed information obtained is now available as input data for CFD simulation.
 Measurements have been conducted as close as possible to the nozzle outlet, i.e. at 20 cm from the nozzle orifice, where the atomization process appears to be completed, as observed experimentally with a high-speed camera.
 Droplet size and velocity distribution have been obtained for typical conditions used in nuclear reactors, i.e. a relative pressure supply of 350 kPa.